CLIENT PROJECT

 Craft a compelling brand identity and a live website to expand the trust's reach on the digital platform and attract donations and support as a result.

-Wearing multiple hats, I served as the sole designer and developer, taking ownership of the entire experience from research and wireframing to launch in Wix and regular maintenance for an entire year.
+Wearing multiple hats, I served as the sole designer and developer, taking ownership of the entire experience from research, wireframing, and branding to launch in Wix and regular maintenance for an entire year.

 - Researching and analyzing competitors.